FRENCH POLISH OF SHELLAC FINISH:

 Most fine classical guitars are finished with a shellac applied using the traditional French polish method.
 Though acoustically superior to more durable finishes such as lacquer, a shellac finish is very delicate and can be damaged easily if it comes into contact with moisture (perspiration), alcohol, heat which exceeds comfortable room temperature, fingernails, shirt buttons, belt buckles, or other hard objects.

-Note: Never apply any of the so called guitar polishes to a shellac finish.
+Further Note: Never apply any of the so called guitar polishes to a shellac finish.
 A polish which contains silicone or alcohol can be particularly problematic.

 When playing a guitar that has a French polish of shellac finish you should always place a protective, waterproof cloth between a guitar and yourself to screen a guitar's finish from perspiration and excessive body heat.